 § C-15.
 MAYOR

-A. General Powers and Duties
+General Powers and Duties

+The Mayor is the City of Oneonta’s Chief Elected Officer, and is the only officer elected by the entire City electorate.
+The Mayor serves as the head of City government for all official and ceremonial purposes and presides at all meetings of the Common Council, serving as its chair.

+As the Common Council’s chair, the Mayor is an integral part of setting legislative priorities, sets the agenda for Common Council meetings, leads the Common Council in strategic planning, and guides and advises the City Manager in fulfilling Common Council priorities and instructions.

+The Mayor is also charged with a number of other leadership roles and function and powers conferred by this charter or the general laws of the State, not inconsistent with this charter.

 The Mayor shall:

 Serve as the head of City government for all official and ceremonial purposes, preside over the Common Council, and have and exercise all the powers conferred by this Charter or by the general laws of the State, not inconsistent with this Charter.

+Serve as the Chief Elected Official who shall formulate the Common Council agenda and propose policy consistent with the general welfare of the city and its residents.

 Sign, on behalf of the City, all contracts made by it, and cause the seal of the City to be affixed thereto.

-Sign all deeds, local laws, resolutions, and ordinances to be executed as an act of the City, and sign appointments made to City offices by the Common Council. (mayor is to see that laws, et are executed, but is not city CEO)
+Sign all deeds, local laws, resolutions, and ordinances to be executed as an act of the City, and sign appointments made to City offices by the Common Council.

 Have the power, at any time, to examine the books, papers, and accounts of any board, commission, department, office, or agency of the City; administer oaths to witnesses; and issue subpoenas to compel the appearance of witnesses and the production of books, papers, and other evidence.